sasabosnic/rgz/terms.md

 ## 1. General Provisions

 1.1.
-Company RGZ.EE, registry code 14694779, address Sepapaja 6,
+Company RGZ.EE OÜ, registry code 14694779, address Sepapaja 6,
 Tallinn 15551, Estonia) (hereinafter &mdash; the Company) offers Internet users (hereinafter &mdash; the User) the opportunity to use its Services on the terms and conditions of this User Agreement (hereinafter &mdash; the Agreement, User Agreement).
 This Agreement shall take effect upon the User's express agreement with its terms according to Clause 1.4 hereof.

 1.2.
 The Company offers to the User access to Services.
 All currently available Services as well as their development and/or addition of